Navigation

 Share this:

-The monthly First Friday artwalk in downtown Phoenix is one of the city's most popular events.
+The monthly First Friday artwalk in downtown Phoenix is one of the city's most popular activities.

 The event shuts down part of Roosevelt Street and draws thousands of people looking to shop, eat and drink, see art and people-watch.

-In addition to the largest gathering in Roosevelt Row, several galleries on Grand Avenue also participate in First Friday, as do several of the museums and attractions in the area.
+In addition to the largest gathering in Roosevelt Row, several galleries on Grand Avenue also participate in First Friday, as do several of the museums and attractions in the area, such as Phoenix Art Museum.

 What is First Friday in Phoenix?